In 2019, your executive job search techniques and resume must be more focused than ever.

 Subscribe to industry news feeds so you’ll have a steady stream of new company openings, expansion announcements, and product innovations – showing you the best employers to pursue.

 2 – Strategically Plan Your Career Marketing & Personal Brand Message.

 Your executive resume and LinkedIn Profile are too important to be left to chance.
 Take the time now to plan and execute your communications strategy, ensuring your personal brand is conveyed in short, potent sentences of value.

-To strengthen your resume in 2019, start by answering the following questions:
+To strengthen your resume, first answer the following questions: